zachvalenta/notes-sw/design/app/#meta.md

 Commit messages are held to the same standard as docstrings.
 If a PR to the main branch doesn't provide context, it will be declined.

 Good integration tests are more important than unit test coverage.

-Use small, composeable functions to create deep modules. 📙 Ousterhout philosophy of sofware design

 [Centralize control flow.](https://matklad.github.io/2023/11/15/push-ifs-up-and-fors-down.html)